Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube

 The structure of the paper is the following.
-In Section~\ref{sec:lsi} we define the main concept of this paper -- the non-linear LSIs and prove some of its consequences, such as refined hypercontractivity and general MGL.
-In Section~\ref{sec:hyper} we switch from general theory to a particular case of the hypercube.
+In Section~\ref{sec:lsi} we describe the main concept of this paper -- the non-linear LSIs and prove some of its consequences, such as refined hypercontractivity and general MGL.
+In Section~\ref{sec:hyper} we switch from general theory to the particular case of the hypercube.
 We establish explicit forms of new LSIs and new hypercontractive estimates for functions of small support.
-In Section~\ref{sec:up} we derive apply the latter to establish a sharp version of the uncertainty principle on the hypercube (i.e. tradeoff between the sizes of supports of the function and its Fourier image).
-Finally, Section~\ref{sec:ft_coding} applies the uncertainty principle to showing an intriguing property of linear maps $\FF_2^k \to \FF_2^n$.
+In Section~\ref{sec:up} we apply the latter to establish a sharp version of the uncertainty principle on the hypercube.
+Finally, Section~\ref{sec:ft_coding} applies the uncertainty principle to derive a lower bound on large-degree Fourier coefficients of sparse Boolean functions.